verana-labs/verifiable-trust-spec/spec.md

 #### Verify the credential is cryptographically valid

-- Verify the credential signature using the issuer’s DID Document
-- Ensure the credential conforms to W3C Verifiable Credentials v2.0 processing rules
+- For W3C VTCs: verify the credential signature using the issuer's DID Document and ensure the credential conforms to W3C Verifiable Credentials v2.0 processing rules
+- For AnonCreds VTCs: verify the zero-knowledge proof using the issuer's Credential Definition

 #### Resolve the referenced JSON Schema Credential

-- Read `credentialSchema.id` from the credential
+- For W3C VTCs: read `credentialSchema.id` from the credential to locate the VTJSC directly
-- Resolve the corresponding **Verifiable Trust JSON Schema Credential (vtjsc)**
+- For AnonCreds VTCs: resolve the Credential Definition referenced in the credential, then read its `relatedJsonSchemaCredentialId` to locate the VTJSC
 - Verify:
   - the vtjsc signature
   - that it is issued by an Ecosystem DID
   - that it binds to a valid `CredentialSchema` entry in the VPR

-#### Determine the issuance time of the credential
+#### Determine the issuance time of the credential (W3C VTCs only)

+This step applies to W3C VTCs only.
+AnonCreds VTCs do not support objective issuance-time determination (see [VT-CRED-ANON]).

 - Recompute the credential’s deterministic `digestSRI`
 - Locate the corresponding digest entry in the VPR
 - Use the timestamp associated with that digest as the **effective issuance time**

-#### Verify issuer authorization at issuance time
+#### Verify issuer authorization

 - Identify the Ecosystem DID that issued the vtjsc
 - Query the Trust Registry governed by that Ecosystem
-- Verify that:
-  - the credential issuer DID was authorized
-  - for the referenced vtjsc
-  - at the effective issuance time determined above
+- For W3C VTCs: verify that the credential issuer DID was authorized for the referenced vtjsc **at the effective issuance time** determined above
+- For AnonCreds VTCs: verify that the credential issuer DID is currently authorized for the referenced vtjsc.
+Issuer authorization at credential reception time is enforced by the holder's wallet as specified in [CIT].

 If this check fails, the credential MUST be rejected.